kenSpicer/ken-s-notebook/README.md

 Today is Friday, March 13,2026.
 Today i worked on domestic things about the house and spent a little morning time on boots.
 No lessons completed.
 Today is Saturday, March 14, 2026.
 Spent day on AiAgent and Recipe Hunter.
 No lessons completed.
 Today is Sunday, March 15,2026.
 Spent day at Church....
+Today is Monday, March 16,2026.
+Spent day doing domestic things and working on first personal project.